Combating Common Fluid System Leaks in Tire Facilities

 Here are a few applications in tire plants where operators can target costly, potentially dangerous leaks, and make progress towards more efficient, effective operations in the process:

-Steam and condensate lines.
 Steam system boilers are essential equipment in a typical tire plant, primarily used to support a variety of processes throughout the manufacturing floor.
 They can account for a significant portion of a site’s overall energy consumption.

 Despite the important role these systems play in the manufacturing process, it’s not uncommon to hear the hissing of leaking steam pipes throughout a tire plant.
 This is the sound of a preventable cost; a single small thread leak in a steam line can cost thousands of dollars in wasted energy every year if left unchecked.
 That might not sound like much in the grand scheme of things, but where there is one steam leak in a tire plant, there are typically several, and these costs can add up.